Cinema of Europe: Museums

 The National Museum of Cinema (Italian: Museo Nazionale del Cinema) located in Turin is a motion picture museum inside the Mole Antonelliana tower.
 It is operated by the Maria Adriana Prolo Foundation, and the core of its collection is the result of the work of the historian and collector Maria Adriana Prolo.
 It was housed in the Palazzo Chiablese.
 In 2008, with 532,196 visitors, it ranked 13th among the most visited Italian museums.
 The museum houses pre-cinematographic optical devices such as magic lanterns, earlier and current film technologies, stage items from early Italian movies and other memorabilia.
 Along the exhibition path of about 35,000 square feet (3,200 m^{2}) on five levels, it is possible to visit some areas devoted to the different kinds of film crew, and in the main hall, fitted in the temple hall of the Mole (which was a building originally intended as a synagogue), a series of chapels representing several film genres.

 The Museum of Precinema (Italian: Museo del Precinema) is a museum in the Palazzo Angeli, Prato della Valle, Padua, related to the history of precinema, or precursors of film.
-It was created in 1998 to display the Minici Zotti Collection, in collaboration with the Comune of Padova.
+It was created in 1998 to display the Minici Zotti Collection, in collaboration with the Comune of Padua.
 It also produces interactive touring exhibitions and makes valuable loans to other prestigious exhibitions such as Lanterne magique et film peint at the Cinémathèque Française in Paris and the National Museum of Cinema in Turin.

 The Cinema Museum of Rome is located in Cinecittà.
 The collections consist of movie posters and playbills, cine cameras, projectors, magic lanterns, stage costumes and the patent of Filoteo Alberini's "kinetograph".
 The Milan Cinema Museum, managed by the Cineteca Italiana, is divided into three sections, the precinema, animation cinema and "Milan as a film set", as well as multimedia and interactive stations.

 The Catania Cinema Museum exhibits documents concerning cinema, its techniques and its history, with particular attention to the link between cinema and Sicily.
 The Cinema Museum of Syracuse collects more than 10,000 exhibits on display in 12 rooms.